wunderkind2k1/go-by-example-book-generator/README.md

 ### File path issues
 - The program uses absolute paths for file:// URLs
 - Ensure the output directory is writable

+### Caching issues
+- The word-based matching system handles most edge cases automatically
+- If a file isn't detected as existing, it will be downloaded (this is safe and expected for new files)

 ## Example Output Structure